saadBr/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler: this script compiles a C file but does not link.
 2-assembler: this script generates the assembly code of a C code and save it in an output file.
 3-name:Write a script that compiles a C file and creates an executable named cisfun.
+4-puts.c:prints exactly "Programming is like building a multilingual puzzle, followed by a new line.